How to Boost SEO on Your WordPress Website [In10 Steps]

 #2 Pick Up a Search Engine-Focused Theme

-Google’s priority is the website that’s responsive to all types of devices, including the major ones like desktop, mobile, and tablet.
+Google’s priority is a website that’s responsive to all types of devices, including the major ones like desktop, mobile, and tablet.
 If your WordPress site is only desktop-based, you are in a serious problem.
 You are missing the chance to grab smartphone searchers, which are on a high rise and continue to increase in the future.

 Upgrade your existing desktop-only theme to SEO friendly WordPress theme that adapts itself to any device.
 WordPress has a wide range of responsive themes to choose from.
 They are as easy to work on similar to any general WordPress theme.